 China’s pursuit of innovation, shared growth and global cooperation has significant implications for decision-makers worldwide.

-You will emerge from this intensive program with a holistic understanding of the disruptive transformation of the Chinese economy as well as the evolving dynamics of China’s forward-looking development model.
-The program will also help you demystify Eastern business values, expand your connections and be prepared to take your organization to the next level in the region.
+You will emerge from this intensive program with a holistic understanding of the evolving dynamics of the Chinese economy, government policies and geopolitical changes.
+The program will also address common strategic problems faced by global businesses located in China, as well as growth strategy.
+At the end of the program, you will be prepared to take your organization to the next level in the region.

 China has the world’s largest middle-class population, which is expected to reach 550 million by 2022